jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 }
 ```

 Next it will boot from CD (only once).

-Now we use Virtual Media to attach it to the CD with an ISO.
+But, the CD is empty:

 There is no iso linked to the virtual media